 - Designated CRE's will vote on accepting you into certification

-- An email will be send to all CRE to inform them about an applicant to make sure there are no factors that disqualify the candidate
+- An email will be sent to all CREs to inform them about an applicant to make sure there are no factors that disqualify the candidate

 - If approved, you will be notified and after payment of the certification fee, the Reproductive Embryologist certificate will be issued